Employee Background Checks: A Complete Guide

 The Fair Credit Reporting Act regulates who can access a person’s consumer report and the collection of that information.
 Only someone with a valid reason (like for employment purposes) may access a person’s credit reports.
 A CRA is a company that pays for access to various databases in order to collect information for background reports.
 For example, Complete Payroll partners with an accredited provider, National Crime Search.
 You can also browse the National Association of Professional Background Screener's membership directory for other providers.

-Work with your accredited CRA to order the right background check package for the candidate (but again, make sure it's consistent with the checks you run on all candidates either company-wide for for all candidates for that given position).
+Work with your accredited CRA to order the right background check package for the candidate (but again, make sure it's consistent with the checks you run on all candidates either company-wide for all candidates for that given position).
 A consumer report will contain information about criminal records, as well as employment and credit history.
 The background check will not reveal civil lawsuits, civil judgments, arrests, accounts out for collection, or paid tax liens if they happened over 7 years ago.
 You are also unlikely to learn about bankruptcies if they occurred more than 10 years ago.
-However, browse the previous section on what employee background checks should include to determine the components right for you.
+However, browse the previous section on what employee background checks should include determining the components right for you.

 Sometimes the information employers obtain through a background check can be slightly misconstrued or even completely wrong.
 If something is revealed through the check that might dissuade you from extending an offer, it's recommended to contact the candidate to give them an opportunity to offer an explanation.
 Most employers wouldn't want to improperly exclude a candidate that could have been a great hire.

 If a background check comes back clean, congratulations!
-You've just found yoruself your newest employee.
+You've just found yourself your newest employee.
 However, if it contains information that dissuades you from hiring a person, then, according to the FCRA, you must inform the person of this fact.
 You must send an adverse action letter which must accomplish the following:

 When you run background checks for employment purposes, you must comply with the Fair Credit Reporting Act (FCRA).
 The Federal Trade Commission (FTC) enforces the FCRA, which is a federal law enacted to promote the accuracy, fairness